 Much of our knowledge of planet formation has been derived from observations of circumstellar disks around newborn stars.
 To study disks around stars and brown dwarfs, I have performed mid-IR photometric and spectroscopic surveys of the stellar and substellar populations in nearby star-forming regions using the Spitzer Space Telescope.
 Results from this work include:

-- A complete census of disks in Taurus, Chamaeleon, IC 348, and sigma Ori.
+- A complete census of disks in Taurus, Chamaeleon, IC 348, sigma Ori, and Upper Sco.

 - Disks exist around brown dwarfs with masses as low as ~5 MJup, indicating that planets may form around objects that have the masses of giant planets.